- Let your emotions settle. A cancer diagnosis is usually not an emergency.

 Newly Diagnosed With Cancer

-A new diagnosis of cancer is generally accompanied by stress and anxiety with so much to learn, so many things to consider, so and so many questions waiting for answers.
-Experience has shown that the best way to proceed after a new diagnosis is to:
+A new diagnosis of cancer is generally accompanied by a high degree of stress and anxiety and a roller coaster of emotions.
+In addition to dealing with the possibility of death, there is a lot to learn, many things to consider and questions waiting for answers.
+Experience has shown that it helps to do the following:

 - Take some time to breathe and to let your emotions settle.

 - Start working on your mental attitude.

 - Keep in mind that at least one person survives every disease.
 Experience shows that it helps to think of yourself as that person.